pronebird/UIScrollView-InfiniteScroll/README.md

   Custom indicators support
 * Alex Shevchenko [@skeeet](https://github.com/skeeet)<br/>
   Fix for bounce back glitch when content size is smaller than view bounds

-### Known bugs

-- Invalid content offset on bounce back when loading small number of items at a time (reproducible with 1 item per page on sample app).